CSeCIITB/LS-Introduction-to-Digital-Forensics/Project/README.md

 ### Submission Link
 You are required to submit the following:
-- client and server programs
+- Client and Server socket programs
 - PCAP file with the captured network traffic
 - Brainfuck Interpreter